15 Interesting Facts About The Bermuda Triangle

 Bermuda Triangle is one of the rarest places on our planet as here, the compass does not point towards the magnetic North but towards the true North.
 This strange phenomenon leads to confusion in navigation, another reason why ships and planes derail from their set course and get lost.

-Bermuda Triangle has one of the deepest trenches on the planet
+13. Has one of the deepest trenches on earth

 The Bermuda Triangle has long captured people’s minds and fascination.
 It has been a subject of interest and speculation for a long time.
 The mysteries of the place have been popularised among the masses through movies and TV shows such as Satan’s Triangle, Secrets of the Bermuda Triangle: Secrets of the Deep, The Triangle and many more.

-On 5th December 1945, five TBM Avenger Aircraft, together called Flight 19, left the Naval Air Station Fort Lauderdale in Florida.
-They were doing a routine training exercise and were led by Lieutenant Charles Taylor.
+On December 5, 1945, five TBM Avenger Aircraft, together called Flight 19, left the Naval Air Station Fort Lauderdale in Florida.
+They were conducting a routine training exercise and were led by Lieutenant Charles Taylor.

 They were to fly east over the Atlantic Ocean and then head to the base.
 However, mid-flight radio emissions revealed confusion among pilots as Taylor reported his compass malfunctioning, making it difficult to stay on course.